dwcoates/pygn-mode/README.md

 ### Diagnostic Commands

- * `pygn-mode-dependency-check` — check Python and python-chess dependencies
+ * `pygn-mode-dependency-check` — check dependencies: Python, python-chess, and engine

 ## Minor Mode

-Enabling `pygn-mode-follow-minor-mode` causes a GUI board to be displayed and updated after any changes to the cursor position.
+Enabling `pygn-mode-follow-minor-mode` causes a board rendering to be displayed and updated after any changes to the cursor position.

 ## Prior Art